 3) If the debt cancelled was in your name (or your spouses) and not in the other's name, you have to calculate insolvency for the individual, not both of you (in this case include the full amount of anything in only the debtor's name, and split everything in both of your names.)

 4) If the numbers are close, make sure you have your ducks in a row.
 If you lowballed the value of your household, or forgot to include your $3000 engagement ring, things can get ugly, and you could owe money back.
-Conversely, if your liabilities are enormous, and you have tens of thousands of dollars of insolvency above your cancelled debt, you can probably relax and not be quite as anal about household contents values (still do all the cars, house, big toys and bank accounts just like we said.)
+Conversely, if your liabilities are enormous, and you have tens of thousands of dollars of insolvency above your canceled debt, you can probably relax and not be quite as anal about household contents values (still do all the cars, house, big toys and bank accounts just like we said.)

 5) Insolvency affects tax attributes for future tax years.
 This is way beyond the scope of a blog post, but you should seek professional assistance to determine the effect, especially if you have a business, investments, or rental property.